FAQ

 I highly recommended using a 1/2” - 3/4” seam allowance and a seam that runs horizontal.
 This is to avoid any bunching or pleating during the quilting process.

 Please square up your backing fabric and press your seam(s) open.
-This gives the best quality finished quilt.
+This gives the best finished quilt.
 Use a safety pin to mark the top of your backing fabric.

 I can sew your backing together for $10/seam.
 Note: I will not pattern match backing fabric.